tel/old-blog/_posts/2014-08-10-typing-transducers.md

 the monadic structure of lists.

 Which is informative!
-Lists have rich monadic structure which allows them to embody non-deterministic search.
+Lists have rich monadic structure which allows them to embody non-deterministic search[^non-det].
 We also pick up an `Arrow` instance which might be fun to encode into Clojure taking advantage of macros to produce some [`Arrow`-notation][arrow-notation].
 This could be a very illuminating way to construct transducers!

 It also suggests some relation to other analyses of transducers such as interpretation of transducers